Skip to content

 # Mermaid diagram (paste into Markdown)

-fraiseql dependency-graph --format mermaid
+fraiseql dependency-graph schema.compiled.json -f mermaid

 Check the schema for design issues.
 Audits cover federation, cost, caching, authorization, and compilation correctness.